 Whenever an insurance company is asked to pay compensation for an injury claim, the company will assign an insurance claims adjuster to manage the claim.
 The adjuster’s goal is to save the insurance company’s money by paying as little as possible.
 They use a variety of tactics to accomplish that goal.

 When an accident victim takes on the might of an insurance company, the company has a distinct bargaining advantage.
 The best way to equalize bargaining power is to retain a lawyer to handle negotiations with the adjuster.
-Even a single conversation with an insurance adjuster without representation by a personal injury lawyer, like a Georgia personal injury lawyer, can lead to unfortunate consequences.
+Even a single conversation with an insurance adjuster without representation by a personal injury lawyer can lead to unfortunate consequences.

 The Injury Victim’s First Contact with an Insurance Adjuster